CyrsChvz/MeXE402_Midterm_Chavez-CyrusP.--Dimaano-KianMichaelG./README.md

 ## Results and Discussion

 ### Linear Regression
+The Independent Variables of California Housing Prices Dataset are:
+- Median House Value
+- Median Income
+- Average House Age
+- Total Rooms
+- Total Bedrooms
+- Population
+- Households

+On the other hand, the Dependent Variable is the variable **Housing Prices**.

+Since some of the variables have unique values, it has to be replaced with numerical values.

+(insert graph)

 ### Logistic Regression
-The independent Variables of Customer Churn Dataset are:
+The Independent Variables of Customer Churn Dataset are:
 - Customer Tenure
 - Contract Type
 - Payment Method